ericperez13/personalPage/README.md

 # personalPage
-personal webpage to hold projects
+personal webpage to hold projects and other interesting thinga about myself.